Alamo Drafthouse Cinema: History

 A second San Antonio theater opened in 2009 (Park North), with six screens.

-In June 2010, founder Tim League was brought back in as CEO of the franchise operations.

-A third San Antonio location (Stone Oak) opened November 5, 2010, with six screens.

-In 2013, the Lake Creek location was closed upon the opening of the brand new, larger, Lakeline location.
+In June 2010, founder Tim League was brought back as CEO of the franchise operations.
+A third San Antonio location (Stone Oak) opened on November 5, 2010, with six screens.
+In 2013, the Lake Creek location was closed upon the opening of the brand new, larger Lakeline location.
 In June 2017, the current largest Alamo opened in Springfield, Missouri with 14 screens seating 1,050 people.

+In late 2017, Alamo purchased the historic Baker Center from Austin ISD.
+They had promised to convert the building into public housing for teachers, but have yet to do so.
+The Baker Center is now Alamo Drafthouse’s corporate headquarters and was added to the NRHP in 2023.

 In March 2019, Business Insider reported that Alamo Drafthouse's movie-ticket subscription service, Alamo Season Pass, will launch nationwide at all Drafthouse theaters by the end of the year with the unlimited plan costing $20 a month in most regions of the country.

 In March 2020, Alamo Drafthouse announced that all locations were closed temporarily due to the COVID-19 pandemic.

-In May 2020, Alamo announced that former Starbucks Exec Shelli Taylor would become the new CEO of Alamo Drafthouse and that founder Tim League would transfer from his current role as CEO to become the chairman of the board of directors.
+In May 2020, Alamo announced that former Starbucks executive Shelli Taylor would become the new CEO of Alamo Drafthouse and that founder Tim League would transfer from his current role as CEO to become the chairman of the board of directors.

-The company announced the launch of "Alamo on Demand" video streaming service on May 7, 2020.
-The streaming service will have films from Drafthouse Films, its film distribution arm, as well as partner with name-brand studios like Sony Pictures Classics and Lionsgate.
+The company announced the launch of the "Alamo on Demand" video streaming service on May 7, 2020.
+With a video-on-demand platform provided by Shift72, the streaming service will have films from Drafthouse Films, its film distribution arm, as well as partner with name-brand studios like Sony Pictures Classics and Lionsgate.

-On March 3, 2021, Alamo Drafthouse filed chapter 11 bankruptcy.
-Among closing cinemas across the southern U.S., the plans to open the Orlando, Florida location was cancelled.
-The debtors are being represented by Young Conaway Stargatt & Taylor as counsel and Houlihan Lokey as investment banker.
-With $100 million to $500 million in both assets and liabilities, Alamo is entering into a restructuring support agreement to help guide them through their bankruptcy.
+On March 3, 2021, Alamo Drafthouse filed for Chapter 11 bankruptcy protection.
+As part of its restructuring, locations across the southern U.S. were closed, and plans to open an Orlando, Florida location were cancelled.
+The debtors were represented by Young Conaway Stargatt & Taylor as counsel and Houlihan Lokey as investment banker.
+With $100 million to $500 million in both assets and liabilities, Alamo entered into a restructuring support agreement to help guide them through their bankruptcy.
 In June 2021, the company announced that they had emerged from bankruptcy.